Windows OS Hub

 Installing software on Windows using the Winget tool

-I also manually created directories and copied files for several business apps.
+I also manually created directories and copied files for several business apps

 Customize reference Windows image

-Delete existing shadow copies and restore points:
+Delete existing shadow copies and system restore points:

 vssadmin delete shadows /All /Quiet